rdheller/RepData_PeerAssessment1/PA1_template.md

 The dataset with the filled-in missing values is used for this part.

-Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r